Tumnus Narnia

 About my Behaviour:

 I must be adopted into a home with another young kitten or a very cat-friendly young cat buddy for me to play with.
 With slow, proper introductions.
 I love to play with other kitties, and older cats won't match my energy for many years to come.
 I am great with older cats as long as I have a young kitty playmate.
-I am fostered with Petah and Suzanne, and I could easily be adopted with one of them.
+I am fostered with Susanne, and I could easily be adopted with her.

 How’s my Health?